Skip to content

 Why did you decide to apply for the MPLD fellowship?

 From the first time I heard about the program, I felt a sense of excitement.
-Here was an opportunity for growth, a chance to further my career and to work with other minority professionals on a national level!
+Here was an opportunity for growth, a chance to further my career and to work with other professionals on a national level!
 In child welfare, it’s easy to get stuck in your silo.
 MPLD sounded like an opportunity to be part of something bigger.

 The more I learned about MPLD, the more excited I became.
 I was especially intrigued to hear program leaders say that this is a growing program that is responsive to input from participants.
 The idea that I could help shape program practices was very appealing to me.
 In my career, I’ve always thought of myself as a pioneer, helping to build systems and create change.